-- 46. Regarding to Casinos, there are 2 recommended actions outstanding: a) to amend the threshold for identification requirements for Casinos in accordance with the FATF Standards and b) to issue AML/CFT requirements to internet casinos.
-The Authorities indicated that the actual merging of the NORUT and NOIS is taking place now and the finalization of the draft is foreseen for January 2016.
-These recommended actions are outstanding. - 47.
-Regarding the requirement by law or regulation to DNFBPs to comply with 5.2c.; 5.2d.; 5.2. and 5.7 of Recommendation 5; the Authorities indicated since the last report, that these requirements were implemented through the P&G. As indicated in the paragraph 14 of the MER, the Examiners concluded that the P&Gs are "other enforceable means" (OEM).
-Consequently, the essential criteria 5.2c.; 5.2d.; 5.2.e and 5.7 of Recommendation 5, must be included in law of regulation under the FATF Methodology.
-In that sense, the recommended actions indicated in the MER and since the third follow-up report, remain outstanding. - 48.
-Regarding the deficiency to put legislation in place for DNFBPs supervised by the MOT and casinos with the requirements of criteria 5.5.2, 5.6 to 5.11, 5.16 and 5.17 of Recommendation 5, it is important to note that since the aforementioned criteria are not basic obligations, (except 5.5.2 b) and 5.7 which are basic obligations marked with asterisk (\) in the Methodology), the criteria can be set out in the P&G which fall in the category of OEM. - 49.
+- 48. Regarding to Casinos, there are 2 recommended actions outstanding: a) to amend the threshold for identification requirements for Casinos in accordance with the FATF Standards and b) to issue AML/CFT requirements to internet casinos.
+The Authorities indicated that the MOT is preparing a draft law in which the NOIS and the NORUT will be merged and updated.
+These recommended actions are outstanding. - 49.
+Regarding the requirement by law or regulation to DNFBPs to comply with 5.2c.; 5.2d.; 5.2e and 5.7 of Recommendation 5; the Authorities indicated since the last report, that these requirements were implemented through the P&G. As indicated in the paragraph 14 of the MER, the Examiners concluded that the P&Gs are "other enforceable means" (OEM).
+Consequently, the essential criteria 5.2c.; 5.2d.; 5.2e and 5.7 of Recommendation 5, must be included in law of regulation under the FATF Methodology.
+In that sense, the recommended actions indicated in the MER and since the third follow-up report, remain outstanding. - 50.
+Regarding the deficiency to put legislation in place for DNFBPs supervised by the MOT and casinos with the requirements of criteria 5.5.2, 5.6 to 5.11, 5.16 and 5.17 of Recommendation 5, it is important to note that since the aforementioned criteria are not basic obligations, (except 5.5.2 b) and 5.7 which are basic obligations marked with asterisk (\) in the Methodology), the criteria can be set out in the P&G which fall in the category of OEM. - 51.
 The deficiencies related with Criteria 5.5.2 (a), 5.6, 5.11, 5.16 and 5.17 have been met, as indicated in the last follow-up report.
 In that sense, this paragraph will analyse only criteria 5.8, 5.9 and 5.10 to the P&G for Car Dealers and Jewellers, P&G for Lawyers, Notaries, Accountants, Tax Advisors and Administrations Offices, and P&G for Real Estate Agents:

 Criteria P&Gs 5.8 The P&Gs require to perform enhanced CDD when there is an increased risk of ML/TF in different categories of clients (PEP, specified countries, clients who are not physically present) and higher risk factors (national/geographical indicators, client indicators, product indicators).
 5.9 Under the P&Gs, simplified CDD can be applied when there are circumstances in which the risk of ML/TF is limited.
 The primary rule is to apply standard CDD procedures.
 5.10 The P&Gs set out that if the client is from a foreign country, the service provider is only permitted to use the simplified CDD approach if the foreign country is in compliance with and has effectively implemented the FATF Recommendations.
 However, criterion 5.10 refers to customers who are residents in another country, not to clients who are from another country.